DMCA Policy

 - Commercial use of copyrighted material without permission

-- Circumventing DRM or access controls
+- Circumventing DRM or technological access controls

 For Copyright Holders: Filing a DMCA Notice